-Canada has fully opened its telecommunications satellite market to competition to ensure businesses and consumers benefit from a range of advanced communications services at competitive prices.
+Canada has fully opened its satellite telecommunications market to competition to ensure businesses and consumers benefit from a range of advanced communications services at competitive prices.
 Five regional mobile satellite networks currently serve the Canadian market.
 A new generation of mobile satellite networks is in the planning stage and promises to bring data-based mobile services with their capabilities approaching, or exceeding, those of the second generation (2G) of terrestrial Personal Communications Services (PCS).
-An important segment of the Canadian population relies solely on mobile satellites to access mobile communications as terrestrial PCS offerings are not available in all parts of the country.
+An important segment of the Canadian population relies solely on mobile satellites to access mobile communications as terrestrial commercial mobile services are not available in all parts of the country.

 A number of satellite operators petitioned Industry Canada for the flexibility to develop an Ancillary Terrestrial Component (ATC) to offer mobile service as an integral part of the mobile-satellite service (MSS) offerings.
 A main driver in establishing the ATC mobile component is to take full advantage of the assigned MSS spectrum in any given area.
 This would expand the service coverage into large cities where the satellite signals are blocked by high-rise buildings and where coverage is non-existent inside buildings.
 Most of the mobile satellite industry is of the view that policy and regulatory rules need to be in place in order to proceed with the development of next generation mobile satellite networks.

-The Department has concluded that the public interest will best be served by establishing a set of spectrum and licensing policy principles to oversee the implementation of the ATC mobile service as an integral part of MSS service offerings.
-These simple principles will guide the consideration of terrestrial ATC mobile applications in conjunction with any MSS network operating in the various satellite spectrum bands.
+The Department also concluded that the public interest will best be served by establishing a set of spectrum and licensing policy principles to oversee the implementation of the ATC mobile service as an integral part of MSS offerings.
+These principles will guide the consideration of terrestrial ATC mobile applications in conjunction with MSS networks operating in the L Band and Big LEO satellite spectrum bands.
 The principles are summarized as follows:

 - The ATC mobile service will be required to cease operation, within a reasonable period, should the mobile-satellite service or network be discontinued.

-- Complete applications as radiocommunication carriers will need to be submitted to seek authorization to operate an ATC mobile system as an integral and indefeasible part of the MSS service offerings.
-Specific information will be required as part of the applications to demonstrate adherence to policy, operational and regulatory principles.
+- Complete applications as radiocommunication carriers will need to be submitted to seek authorization to operate an ATC mobile system as an integral and indefeasible part of the MSS offerings.
+Specific information will be required as part of the application to demonstrate adherence to policy, operational and regulatory principles.

 - Spectrum area licences will be issued for ATC systems and will be subject to spectrum fees based on a future consultation.